rkfg/regolancer/README.md

   -b, --probe-steps               if the payment fails at the last hop try to probe lower amount using this many steps
       --allow-rapid-rebalance     if a rebalance succeeds the route will be used for further rebalances until criteria for channels is not satifsied
-      --min-amount                if probing is enabled this will be the minimum amount to try --min-outgoing-htlc-expiry  minimum expiry (in blocks relative to current block height) for an HTLC for a channel to qualify as a from channel (default: 0)
-      --max-htlc-count            maximum number of pending HTLCs for a channel to qualify as a from channel (default: infinity).
-A value of 0 cannot be used - use exclude-from instead.
-      --max-onchain-feerate       maximum allowed onchain fee rate in sat/vbyte for 6 blocks to start the rebalancing. (default: 0, no limit)
+      --min-amount                if probing is enabled this will be the minimum amount to try --max-onchain-feerate       maximum allowed onchain fee rate in sat/vbyte for 6 blocks to start the rebalancing. (default: 0, no limit)
   -i, --exclude-channel-in        (DEPRECATED) don't use this channel as incoming (can be specified multiple times) -o, --exclude-channel-out       (DEPRECATED) don't use this channel as outgoing (can be specified multiple times)